Thomas-Walker-Lynch/LFS/user/document/how_to.md

   of the example bashrc will be required.
 In any case Z will be needed, a copy is also in the Lustucru repo.

-  It is not necessary, but will be helpful to first set up my repo and system scripts, or at least the 'repo' commmand.
+  It is not necessary, but will be helpful to first set up my repo scripts, or at least the 'repo' commmand.
 These are found at https://github.com/Thomas-Walker-Lynch/resource  These also make use of the aforementioned system scripts.